Introduction

 In this article, we will cover the basic syntax structure in free format RPG, including:

-• Control options (ctl-opt)
+- Control options (

-• Operators and expressions
+) - Operators and expressions

-• Procedures and subprocedures
+, loops, etc.) - Procedures and subprocedures

-• Comments and best practices for readability
+- Comments and best practices for readability

 By the end of this article, you will understand how free format RPG is structured and how to write clean, maintainable code.

-1. Control Options (ctl-opt)
+1. Control Options (ctl-opt

 Control options in free format RPG are used to define global settings for the program.
 These settings apply to the entire RPG module and influence how the program behaves during compilation and execution.
 In older RPG versions, these were specified using header specifications (H-specs).
-However, in free format, the control options are declared with the ctl-opt keyword.
+However, in free format, the control options are declared with the ctl-opt

 Common Control Options:

-• dftactgrp(*no): Disables the default activation group.
+: Disables the default activation group.actgrp(*new)

-• bnddir(): Specifies a binding directory for external procedures or service programs.
+: Specifies a binding directory for external procedures or service programs.

 Example: